SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 Since the population of unvaccinated is slowly shrinking, but the case rate is leveling off, that means the rate of infection of unvaccinated people is going up.
 If you're unvaccinated, this should _terrify_ you.
+(But if you're vaccinated, relax for now: especially the mRNA vaccines work against all current variants.)

 So basically: there are a lot of knuckleheads refusing to get vaccinated for incredibly stupid reasons.
 They risk their own lives, sure.
 But more importantly, they are